Level sets of certain Neumann eigenfunctions under deformation of Lipschitz domains. Application to the Extended Courant Property: A deformation argument

 \subsection{Properties of $\nu^{+}(\Omega)$ and $\phi_{\Omega}$}

 In this section, we are interested in how the $D$-symmetric eigenfunction $\phi_{\Omega}$ changes along a deformation $\Omega_t$ of the domain.
 Note that in \cite{JeNa2000}, Jerison and Nadirashvili consider the $D$-anti-invariant eigenfunctions, in the context of the ``hot spots'' conjecture.
-Although we do not need it, we provide a proof of the anti-invariant case in Appendix~\ref{SA-jnn-3}.

 \begin{lemma} There exists a constant $C_{20}(M,s_0)$ such that, for any domains $\Omega_1, \Omega_2 \in \cL_M$,

 \end{lemma}

 \proof For the proof, we use the following notation: $\lambda_i = \nu^{+}(\Omega_i)$; $\phi_i = \phi_{\Omega_i}$ is a normalized $D$-invariant eigenfunction of $-\Delta$ in $\Omega_i$, belonging to $\nu^{+}(\Omega_i)$, in particular we have $\int_{\Omega_i} \phi_i = 0$; $\Phi_i = \E_{\Omega_i}(\phi_{\Omega_i})$ is a $D$-invariant extension of $\phi_{\Omega_i}$, given by Proposition~\ref{P-jnn-8}.
 We also introduce the function $\Theta_2$ such that